The Story of a Dad

 Dad is still with us as I edit this post for 2022.
 It is now my high honor and privilege to participate in his care–but it’s nothing compared to how this man cared for me, and still does.

-Today, I look around at the world and feel heartbroken that so many kids do not have a dad like mine, who showed me what an Abba relationship with Father God is like.
+Today, I look around at our world and feel heartbroken that so many kids do not have a Dad like mine, who lived out an Abba relationship with Father God.

-On Father’s Day, I celebrate my own dad, and also remember that we have a good Father God who longs for relationship with us.
-He has given us all we need, in His Word, and in the world He created for us to live in, to know Him and share communion with Him.
+On Father’s Day, I celebrate my own Dad, and also remember that we have a good Father God who longs for that Abba relationship with us.
+He has given us all we need, in His Word and in the world He created for us to live in, to know Him and share communion with Him.

-My prayer for you is this: even if you never had the kind of daddy relationship that fostered unconditional love and taught you who God is and what He’s really like, that you will begin to know your true Dad, and that you will be able to celebrate that on Father’s Day.
+If you never had the kind of human Daddy relationship that fostered unconditional love and taught you who God is and what He’s really like, I pray you will begin to know your true Dad, and that you will be able to celebrate that on Father’s Day.